lecaros/StackMob_Android/README.md

 # Coding

-The SDK aims to be simple to setup and use.
-API docs are [here](http://stackmob.github.com/StackMob_Android/javadoc/0.0.1/apidocs/), and below are some code samples that show its use.
-All assume that you have a StackMob server set up with a Game object model that looks like this in Java:
+Since this SDK uses the [java client SDK](https://github.com/stackmob/stackmob-java-client-sdk), much of the code here will be familiar.
+The code below, for example, shows how to create a game object.
+All of the following code assumes you have your app set up correctly, and it has a game object model that matches the Game class below.

 ```java
 import java.util.List;

 class Game {